-For the 2018-2019 school year, PAC students will be visiting the Pitt campus twice monthly to participate in workshops and meetings.
+For the 2019-2020 school year, PAC students will be visiting the Pitt campus twice monthly to participate in workshops and meetings.
 Each meeting engages students on a topic relevant to preparing for post-secondary education, including:

--Financial Aid and Financial Literacy
+-Financial Aid and Financial Wellness

--The College Selection Process
+-The College Application and Selection Process

 -Majors and Careers Exploration

 In addition to our bi-weekly sessions, there are several benefits for participating in the PAC program for students who commit to the pathway program including; admission to the University of Pittsburgh campus of the student’s choice, books covered for 4 years of undergraduate school, mentorship and continuous support for students from high school to degree attainment.